orbkit/orbkit/doc/gridbased/terminal.rst

 Derivative Calculation
 ----------------------

-orbkit can compute analytical spatial derivatives up to second order with respect to :math:`x`, :math:`y`, or :math:`z` for the atomic and molecular orbitals, as well as for the electron density.
+ORBKIT can compute analytical spatial derivatives up to second order with respect to :math:`x`, :math:`y`, or :math:`z` for the atomic and molecular orbitals, as well as for the electron density.
 For instance, a derivative of the density with